fafalone/WinDevLib/README.md

 -Filled out KUSER_SHARED_DATA more.\
 -(Bug fix) NET_ADDRESS_INFO union substitute sized incorrectly.

+**WinDevLibImpl v1.3.16:** Updatrd to use enum name changes associated with WinDevLib update.

 **Update (v7.7.341, 16 Mar 2024):**\
 -**MAJOR CHANGE:** The commonly used enum SFGAO_Flags has been renamed SFGAOF, in accordance with a previously overlooked official name for the enum: `typedef ULONG SFGAOF;` It is safe (as far as this package knows) to do a find/replace all for this.
 Also added missing value SFGAO_PLACEHOLDER.\
 -For code portability, over the coming weeks and months I'll be replacing `DeclareWide` with `Declare`.\